m477h145/ubuntu-gameserver/README.md

 Setup Script for an Ubuntu Gameserver

 ## Usage
-Either copy the setup Script to your Server or install it using git Please run the script in Root
+Either copy the setup Script to your Server or install it using git.<br>
+Please run the script in Root.

 ## Installation
 1. Installation using downloaded Script